Sir Percy Harris, 1st Baronet: Political positions

 Percy Harris was regarded as a radical Liberal with a strong social conscience, which grew from representing a working-class area of the East End of London.
 He was particularly interested in the issue of social housing, a major responsibility of the London County Council.
 Harris sided with H. H. Asquith against David Lloyd George in 1918–23.
 Thereafter, he sought unity within the Liberal Party.
 When the Liberal Party split in 1931 over the issue of free trade, he sided with Sir Herbert Samuel and against the Liberal National breakaway led by Sir John Simon.
 Under the leadership of Sir Archie Sinclair, he rose to prominence in the party.
 Harris was a strong supporter of the social policies advocated by Sir William Beveridge and was key to getting Beveridge to run for the Liberals.

 Background

-Harris was born in Kensington, the second son of Wolf Harris (1833–1926) a Polish immigrant.
+Harris was born in Kensington, the second son of Wolf Harris (1833–1926), a Polish immigrant.
 He was educated at Harrow and Trinity Hall, Cambridge.
 Harris was called to the bar by Middle Temple in 1899.
-In 1901 he married Marguerite Frieda Bloxam (1877–1962).
+In 1901 he married occultist Marguerite Frieda Bloxam (1877–1962).
 They had two sons including Jack Harris (23 July 1906 – 26 August 2009).
 A great-grandson is the former Liberal Democrat Member of Parliament Matthew Taylor—which Taylor, who was adopted, discovered in 2008.